Dark sector interactions in light of weak lensing data: Interacting model

 As the vacuum component does not cluster in sub-horizon scales, there is no entropic sound speed, i.e. $c_s^2\propto \delta\rho_{\Lambda}=0$.
 In fact, a scale-independent second-order differential equation for total matter can be derived by combining equations ($\ref{ol}$)-($\ref{ol2}$),

 Still neglecting the coupling with radiation, for conserved baryons we have a similar equation with $Q=0$,

 The interaction terms in (\ref{delta_m}), proportional to $Q$, cause a suppression (or enhancement) in the total matter density contrast (as well as in the dark matter contrast, of course), which makes observables like CMB and weak lensing good probes of interaction, since they are sensitive to the clustering of total matter.
-The baryonic contrast is also indirectly affected through the last term of (\ref{delta_b}), but the effect is small enough to be incorporated in a galaxy bias, as shown in Fig.~\ref{Fig.1}, extracted from \cite{Salzano:2021zxk}.
+The baryonic contrast is also indirectly affected through the last term of (\ref{delta_b}), but, \MB{if the interaction is weak}, the effect \MB{could be} small enough to be incorporated into a galaxy bias, as shown in Fig.~\ref{Fig.1}, extracted from \cite{Salzano:2021zxk}.